Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 That bound on \(\abs{\mathcal Z^{2K}(z)}\) holds if \(K\) is sufficiently large, but not in general for \(K\ll N\).
-In particular, for the degree 230 polynomial with a zero gap 15 times the average used in \hyperref[x:table:blancfakedata]{Table~{\xreffont\ref{x:table:blancfakedata}}}, one must take \(197\) derivatives in order to achieve the estimate in \hyperref[x:men:polyderivbound]{({\xreffont\ref{x:men:polyderivbound}})}.
+In particular, for the degree 230 polynomial with a zero gap 15 times the average used in \hyperref[blancfakedata]{Table~{\xreffont\ref{blancfakedata}}}, one must take \(197\) derivatives in order to achieve the estimate in \hyperref[polyderivbound]{({\xreffont\ref{polyderivbound}})}.
 The polynomial with gap 10 times the average requires \(123\) derivatives.
-This suggests to the author that the ingredients in Blanc's argument do not throw doubt on RH, but instead point to a new method for bounding the size of large gaps between zeros of the \(\zeta\)-function.
-We propose: \begin{problem}{}{g:problem:idp54289904} Suppose \(\mathcal Z\) is a polar unitary polynomial of degree \(N\) with a zero gap of \(\kappa\) times the average.
+This suggests to the author that the ingredients in Blanc's argument do not throw doubt on RH, but instead point to a possible new method for bounding the size of large gaps between zeros of the \(\zeta\)-function.
+We propose: \begin{problem}{Problem}{}{blanc-19-9} Suppose \(\mathcal Z\) is a polar unitary polynomial of degree \(N\) with a zero gap of \(\kappa\) times the average.
 For \(C \gt 2\), determine a lower bound on \(\eta = \eta(\kappa, C)\) such that if \(2K \lt \eta N\) then

-\end{problem} The techniques used to solve that problem might translate into a method for improving the upper bound on gaps between zeros of the \(\zeta\)-function. \end{paragraphs} \begin{paragraphs}{Further reflections on characteristic polynomials.}{g:paragraphs:idp50884896} There is an apparent discrepancy in our discussion of large gaps between zeros.
+\end{problem} The techniques used to solve that problem might translate into a method for improving the upper bound on gaps between zeros of the \(\zeta\)-function. \end{paragraphs} \begin{paragraphs}{Further reflections on characteristic polynomials.}{blanc-20} There is an apparent discrepancy in our discussion of large gaps between zeros.
 On the one hand we have described how random matrix theory provides a precise conjecture on the maximum gap size.
 On the other hand, we have described properties of \(Z(t)\) which suggest constraints on large gaps between zeros, and those constraints do not apply to characteristic polynomials.